beaucharman/grunt-project-kickstarter/README.md

 Install **Grunt CLI globally** `npm install -g grunt-cli`

-cd to your project folder, install **Grunt** there with `npm install grunt --save-dev`
+cd to your project folder, install **Grunt** there with `npm install grunt --save-dev`.

-as well as your other node modules:
+## Optional Tasks

+To use some of the task included in the `Grintfile.js`, make sure you install the following relavent node modules:

 - **[Contrib Sass](https://github.com/gruntjs/grunt-contrib-sass)** `npm install grunt-contrib-sass --save-dev`